canonical/snapcraft/docs/iterating-over-a-build.rst

 Here are a couple of approaches that can expedite the build process:

-1) Edit *snapcraft.yaml* outside of the Snapcraft container shell environment and run ``snapcraft`` within the shell to continue the build.
+1) Edit *snapcraft.yaml* outside of the Snapcraft container shell environment and run :command:`snapcraft` within the shell to continue the build.

    Run ``snapcraft --debug``, rather than ``snapcraft``, to open a shell in the container environment as soon as a build error occurs.